Engin-Boot/pong-stage-RV313/Stage0/PlayingCategory/Offline.md

 When : We select play offline.

-Then : The game starts with system as Player2.
+Then : The game start with system as Player2.

 ### Scenario : Player2 is Not System